WhaleFromMars/SpotifyToDiscordBot/README.md

 ⚠️ **IMPORTANT: This project is for educational purposes only** ⚠️

-This proof-of-concept demonstrates streaming Spotify into a Discord voice chat.
+This proof-of-concept demonstrates streaming Spotify into a Discord voice chat, only one server may be connected to.
 Please be aware of and respect all relevant terms of service, copyright laws, and licensing agreements when using or modifying this code.

 Progress:
 - [x] Stream client to voice channel